 What kind of stationery do I use for a thank you note?

 Back in ye olden days, this question would have had a lot of answers.
 Thank goodness for modernity.
 If you go to a stationery shop, look for “correspondence cards” or “notecards.”
-They’re the right size for the task, and usually come with matching envelopes.
+They’re the right size for a handwritten note or thank you card, and usually come with matching envelopes.
 Not to toot our own horn, but our personalized notecards at Paper Source come with matching lined envelopes, for that extra flourish.